 Not all romantic films are about newly born love stories.
 Some of the best romantic movies about love stories coming to an end.

-That's the case with Marriage Story, which follows the divorce proceedings of Charlie (Adam Driver) and Nicole (Scarlett Johansson).
+That's the case with Marriage Story, which follows the divorce proceedings of Charlie (played by Adam Driver) and Nicole (played by Scarlett Johansson).

 They loved each other a lot at one point in time, but their marriage has broken and they must navigate that while keeping their family intact.
 It's heartbreaking yet beautifully compassionate.